joeldodson/jsonloggeriso8601datetime/README.md

 Thus, [python-json-logger is currently being pulled from github](https://github.com/nhairs/python-json-logger).
 That repo page has information regarding the process of switching maintainers.

+### temporary workaround

+Turns out PyPI does not like people uploading packages with dependencies pointing to github.
+To be able to publish this package, I copied pythonjsonlogger source code to the src directory in jsonloggeriso8601datetime as jlidt_pjl.
+This is a temporary solution and
+I added a README  file in that directory to explain it.
+Once ownership of python-json-logger is resolved,
+I will delete my local copy of pythonjsonlogger source code.

 ## Scripts

 Some simple functionality is provided directly from `jsonloggeriso8601datetime` itself using `python -m`.
 Run: